OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/README.md

 ### NMEA

-[NMEA](http://nmea.org) (National Marine Electronics Association) is one of the oldest IT standards, defining how sensor data should be conveyed.
+- [NMEA](http://nmea.org) (National Marine Electronics Association) is one of the oldest IT standards, defining how sensor data should be conveyed.
+- Another [Good Resource](https://gpsd.gitlab.io/gpsd/NMEA.html), by the author of GPSd.

 > _Note_: here is an _<u>opened</u>_ question:
 >
-> Some softwares are using more "modern" technologies to shape the data (like `GPSd`, `SignalK`, ..., they use JSON over REST/HTTP), but what is the point?
+> Some software products are using more "modern" technologies to shape the data (like `GPSd`, `SignalK`, ..., they use JSON over REST/HTTP), but what is the point?
 > `text/plain` has always been a supported mime-type, suitable for NMEA Sentences...
 >
 > The conveyed data _are_ NMEA data, and to be able to communicate with other softs, their (proprietary?) format will eventually have to be converted back to NMEA...